Your Goal: Body relaxation, free from physical restlessness.

 It's all about the gaps.

 Being mindful in daily life is not about striving and straining to be mindful; it is about making being mindful a fun and enjoyable thing for your mind to do.
 By checking in every now and then throughout the day and softening/relaxing your body, you will create small gaps in the habitual patterns of your mind and body.
-With repetition, these gaps in 'mindlessness' will gradually increase, as will the appreciation and pleasure of mindfulness.
-Mindfulness of your body will begin to become a natural resting place, a place of safety from the stresses of daily life.
+With repetition, these gaps of habitual 'mindlessness' will gradually decrease, and your enjoyment of increased mindfulness will increase.
+Through enjoyment of how nice it feels to return to mindfulness, mindful awareness will begin to naturally rest in your body creating a place of safety for your mind from the stresses of daily life.

 Stress throughout the day.